Rhodotorula glutinis: Growth and morphology

-R. glutinis is an aerobic yeast characterized by pink, smooth colonies with a moist appearance.
+Rhodotorula glutinis is an aerobic yeast characterized by pink, smooth colonies with a moist appearance.
 Reproduction is typically by multipolar budding although pseudohyphae are occasionally produced.
 Sexual reproduction is by basidiospores arising from a teliospore developed from a mycelial clamp connection.
 A distinguishing feature of the species and its close relatives are the intense yellow and red pigments produced during growth on most substrates.

 It normally grows at 37 °C at a rapid rate, and requires a minimum water activity of 0.92, pH of 2.2, and organic acids or HCl.
 Growth is inhibited by 100 mg/kg or less of benzoic acid or sorbic acid and a pH of 4 or above.
 The fungus is unable to grow on malt acetic agar or MY50G medium.
-At maturity, the cells reach a diameter of 3-5 µm and are round, oval, or elongate in shape, aggregating as mucoid colonies.
+At maturity, the cells reach a diameter of 3-5 μm and are round, oval, or elongate in shape, aggregating as mucoid colonies.
 Carbohydrates in the cell include glucose, fucose, galactose, and mannose.
 R. glutinis is heat resistant, an uncommon feature in yeasts without spores, tolerating 62.5 C for 10 minutes.
 R. glutinis is closely related to Rhodotorula mucilaginosa, differing only in their ability to use nitrate as a nitrogen source, which R. glutinis cannot assimilate.
 Both species are incapable of fermentation and assimilation of Myo-Inositol and D-glucoronate.

 Standard microbiological methods of identification have misidentified Candida auris as Rhodotorula glutinis, until sequence analysis correctly identified C. auris as such.

 The genome of R. glutinis is CG-rich, containing up to 67% GC by base composition.

 Habitat and ecology

-R. glutinis is distributed widely, most often found in soil, air and throughout the phyllosphere.
+Rhodotorula glutinis is distributed widely, most often found in soil, air and throughout the phyllosphere.
 Accordingly, it is not uncommon to recover it in cultures of cereals, flour, malting barley, dough, citrus products, olives and soaking soybeans.
 It is frequently isolated from foods.
 Due to its rapid growth at refrigerator temperatures, it is encountered sometimes as a spoilage agent in dairy products such as yogurts, cheeses, butter, and fresh and processed meats, vegetables and seafoods.
 It has also been reported from blotched frozen peas stored at 0 C for 8 weeks with yeast burden increasing significantly after 24 weeks at -18 C, suggesting an ability to proliferate at temperatures below freezing.

 The fungus is a commensal of mammals including humans, occurring commonly on skin and is found in stool.